Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 [^3]: These terms are unofficial and exist to better help explain TFC's worldgen

-- `.addRock(rock: RockSettings, name: string, bottom: boolean)`{: .language-javascript }: Adds the given rock to the generator's pool of available rocks
+- `.addRock(rock: RockSettings, name: String, bottom: boolean)`{: .language-javascript }: Adds the given rock to the generator's pool of available rocks
     - Rock: the `RockSettings` to add
     - Name: The name which the rock can be referenced by
     - Bottom: If the rock should be added to the 'bottom' layer of the world
-- `.addRockFromId(id: string, name: string, bottom: boolean)`{: .language-javascript }: Adds the given rock to the generator's pool of available rocks
+- `.addRockFromId(id: String, name: String, bottom: boolean)`{: .language-javascript }: Adds the given rock to the generator's pool of available rocks
     - Id: the [registered](#rock-settings) id of the `RockSettings` to add
     - Name: The name which the rock can be referenced by
     - Bottom: If the rock should be added the the 'bottom' layer of the world
-- `.getRock(name: string)`{: .language-javascript }: Returns the `RockSettings` with the given name
+- `.getRock(name: String)`{: .language-javascript }: Returns the `RockSettings` with the given name
 - `.getRockNames()`{: .language-javascript }: Returns a set of the names of all the rocks currently in the generator's pool of rocks
-- `.removeRock(name: string)`{: .language-javascript }: Removes the provided rock from the generator's pool of available rocks and any references to it
+- `.removeRock(name: String)`{: .language-javascript }: Removes the provided rock from the generator's pool of available rocks and any references to it
-- `.addToBottom(name: string)`{: .language-javascript }: Adds the given rock to the 'bottom' layer
+- `.addToBottom(name: String)`{: .language-javascript }: Adds the given rock to the 'bottom' layer
-- `.removeFromBottom(name: string)`{: .language-javascript }: Removes the given rock from the 'bottom' layer
+- `.removeFromBottom(name: String)`{: .language-javascript }: Removes the given rock from the 'bottom' layer
-- `.defineLayer(id: string, rockMap: Map<string, string>)`{: .language-javascript }: Defines a new layer
+- `.defineLayer(id: String, rockMap: Map<String, String>)`{: .language-javascript }: Defines a new layer
     - Id: the name of the layer to add
     - RockMap: A map of rock names to layer names, associates a rock with the layer that will generate underneath it
-- `.removeLayer(layerId: string)`{: .language-javascript }: removes the given layer from the generator
+- `.removeLayer(layerId: String)`{: .language-javascript }: removes the given layer from the generator
 - `.getLayerIds()`{: .language-javascript }: returns a list of the names of all layers currently in the generator's pool of layers
 - `.cleanSlate()`{: .language-javascript }: Removes all rocks and layers from the generator
-- `.addOceanFloorLayer(name: string)`{: .language-javascript }: Adds the given layer to the 'ocean_floor' layer type
+- `.addOceanFloorLayer(name: String)`{: .language-javascript }: Adds the given layer to the 'ocean_floor' layer type
-- `.removeOceanFloorLayer(name: string)`{: .language-javascript }: removes the given layer from the 'ocean_floor' layer type
+- `.removeOceanFloorLayer(name: String)`{: .language-javascript }: removes the given layer from the 'ocean_floor' layer type
 - `.getOceanFloorLayers()`{: .language-javascript }: Gets the layers currently in the 'ocean_floor' layer type
-- `.addLandLayer(name: string)`{: .language-javascript }: Adds the given layer to the 'land' layer type
+- `.addLandLayer(name: String)`{: .language-javascript }: Adds the given layer to the 'land' layer type
-- `.removeLandLayer(name: string)`{: .language-javascript }: removes the given layer from the 'land' layer type
+- `.removeLandLayer(name: String)`{: .language-javascript }: removes the given layer from the 'land' layer type
 - `.getLandLayers()`{: .language-javascript }: Gets the layers currently in the 'land' layer type
-- `.addVolcanicLayer(name: string)`{: .language-javascript }: Adds the given layer to the 'volcanic' layer type
+- `.addVolcanicLayer(name: String)`{: .language-javascript }: Adds the given layer to the 'volcanic' layer type
-- `.removeVolcanicLayer(name: string)`{: .language-javascript }: Removes the given layer from the 'volcanic' layer type
+- `.removeVolcanicLayer(name: String)`{: .language-javascript }: Removes the given layer from the 'volcanic' layer type
 - `.getVolcanicLayers()`{: .language-javascript }: Gets the layers currently in the 'volcanic' layer type
-- `.addUpliftLayer(name: string)`{: .language-javascript }: Adds the given layer to the 'uplift' layer type
+- `.addUpliftLayer(name: String)`{: .language-javascript }: Adds the given layer to the 'uplift' layer type
-- `.removeUpliftLayer(name: string)`{: .language-javascript }: Removes the given layer from the 'uplift' layer type
+- `.removeUpliftLayer(name: String)`{: .language-javascript }: Removes the given layer from the 'uplift' layer type
 - `.getUpliftLayers()`{: .language-javascript }: Gets the layers that are currently in the 'uplift' layer type

 ### Example